eugenia1984/english/glossary.md

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

 - **Module**: refers to a unit or section of a course or training program.
 For example:

 `The new module on cybersecurity will be added next week.` -> Here, module refers to a specific part of the training focused on cybersecurity.

-- **most** is often used to show the highest degree or the greatest amount of something.
+- **most**: is often used to show the highest degree or the greatest amount of something.
 For instance, ``Out of all my hobbies, I enjoy reading the most`` means that you might have many hobbies, but reading is your favorite.

 - **most of the time**: means usually or very often.

-- **mostly** is used to indicate that something is true to a large extent but not completely.
+- **mostly**: is used to indicate that something is true to a large extent but not completely.
 It suggests that while other factors or methods may be involved, the primary aspect is what is mentioned. **mostly** is used to say that something is true or happens most of the time but not completely.
 If someone asks, ``What kind of books do you read?``, you could answer, ``I read adventure books, mostly``.
 This means that while you might read various kinds of books, adventure books are what you choose to read most of the time.

-- **Movie-related**: means anything that has to do with movies.
+- **movie-related**: means anything that has to do with movies.
 For example, movie posters or toys from a movie are movie-related.

-- **Multiple times** means many times or on several occasions.
+- **multiple times**: means many times or on several occasions.
 It's used to indicate that an action or event happens repeatedly.
 For example: ``He checked his phone multiple times during the meeting``, indicates he checked his phone many times.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> N

-- **night owl** is someone who stays up late.
+- **night owl**: is someone who stays up late.
 For example: ``He's a night owl, often working past midnight`` (stays up late)

 - **not right away**: is used to indicate that something didn't happen immediately or at the earliest opportunity.
 It suggests that there was a delay or a period before the action or change took place.
 This phrase helps to set the timeline of events or actions.

-- **not that much** is used to indicate a small amount or degree, often in response to a question about quantity or frequency.
+- **not that much**: is used to indicate a small amount or degree, often in response to a question about quantity or frequency.
 For example, ``Do you travel for work? – Not that much``.

-- **not too far away**, it means the coffee shops are at a good distance — they're easy to get to, but not right next door.
+- **not too far away**: it means the coffee shops are at a good distance — they're easy to get to, but not right next door.

 - **noon**: 12:00 PM, in the middle of the day.
 Example: We have our team meeting at noon.